yongdd/langevin-fts/README.md

 Environment variables must be set so that `nvcc` and `conda` can be executed in the command line (Type `which nvcc` and `which conda` to check the installation).

 # Compiling
-  `conda create -n envlfts python=3.9 cmake=3.19 conda git swig scipy fftw openmpi`
+  `conda create -n lfts python=3.9 cmake=3.19 conda git swig scipy fftw openmpi`
-  `conda activate envlfts`
+  `conda activate lfts`
   `git clone https://github.com/yongdd/langevin-fts.git`
   `cd langevin-fts`
   `mkdir build`